btlorch/reliable-jpeg-forensics/README.md

 * Image *r0bf7f938t.TIF* appears to be incomplete.
 We found that different system configurations may decode this image differently.
 * At test time, we use Monte Carlo sampling to approximate the predictive distribution.
 This involves drawing random samples from the weight posterior.

+## Known issues

+* Later versions of `imageio` raise warnings while decoding TIF files.
+This can be resolved with `pip install tifffile imagecodecs`.